marco262/my_wiki/data/onednd/general/rules-glossary.md

 ## Knocking Out A Creature

 Sometimes an attacker wants to knock out a foe rather than deal a killing blow.
 When an attacker would reduce a creature to 0 Hit Points with a melee attack, the attacker can instead reduce the creature to 1 Hit Point.
-The creature then has the Unconscious condition and starts a Short Rest.
+The creature then has the Unconscious condition and starts a [[glossary:Short Rest]].

 The creature remains Unconscious until it regains any Hit Points or until someone uses an action to administer first aid to it, which requires a successful DC 10 Wisdom (Medicine) check.